rtv313/SOM-Kohonen-Neural-Network/README.md

 # SOM-Kohonen-Neural-Network

-This SOM neural network classify Iris Plants
+This a self organizing map for Iris Plants classification